widelang/draft/README.md

 ### Object static scope

-Objects can have static scope removing the (.) accessor on naming and usage.
+Objects can have static scope internally themselves just removing the (.) accessor when using them.

 ```lua
 .Thing <